ashiishme/open-source-enthusiasts/CONTRIBUTING.md

 # Contributing

-Contributions, issues and feature requests are very welcome.
-If you want make some changes / improvement in this project, please considering opening an issues first.
+Contributions, issues and feature requests are welcome.
+If you want make some changes / improvement in this project, please consider opening an issues first.

-If you want to contribute you must read and accept out Code of Conduct
+If you want to contribute, you must read and accept out Code of Conduct

 # Guidelines